-While the General Assembly is in session, each legislator is entitled to be reimbursed for one round trip per week between the district and Springfield (provided that the legislator makes the trip).
+While the General Assembly is in session, each legislator is entitled to be reimbursed for one round trip per week between the district and Springfield (if the legislator makes the trip).
 The amount reimbursed will be either (1) an amount per mile if the legislator travels by automobile, or (2) the cost of public transportation if the legislator uses it and it costs more.
-The mileage reimbursement for automobile travel is set at what the federal government pays its employees for such travel.
-That amount fell to 50φ on January 1, 2010.
-However, the 2010 act mentioned above set the rate for Illinois legislators at 39φ per mile in fiscal year 2011 only.
-Members using public transportation must submit original receipts to the fiscal officer for their house.
+The mileage reimbursement for automobile travel is normally set at what the federal government pays its employees for such travel.
+That amount was increased to 55.5φ per mile beginning in April 2012, but a 2012 Illinois law set the rate for Illinois legislators at 39φ per mile in fiscal year 2013.
+Members using public transportation must submit original receipts to the fiscal officer of their house.

-During weeks in which the General Assembly is not in session, each senator is entitled to reimbursement for up to 2 days' lodging and up to 4 days of meals and incidentals in Springfield per month, plus mileage for such trips between the district and Springfield; reimbursement rates are based on the federal travel regulations.
-Representatives are reimbursed for only one round trip to Springfield, and one day's lodging and other expenses, per year while out of session as provided by the Speaker of the House.
-Rates currently paid (though subject to change) are \$70 per day for lodging and \$28 per day for meals and incidentals.
-All members must provide documentation for their lodging and other expenses to get reimbursement for out-of-session travel to Springfield.
+During weeks in which the General Assembly is not in session, each senator is entitled to reimbursement for up to 2 days' lodging and up to 4 days of meals in Springfield per month (if applicable), plus mileage for such trips between the district and Springfield.
+Representatives are reimbursed for only one round trip to Springfield, and one day's lodging and other expenses, per year while out of session, as provided by the Speaker of the House.
+Members' travel reimbursements on non-session days are calculated using guidelines of the Legislative Travel Control Board (except the mileage reimbursement rate).
+The current version of the Board's Travel Guide is available at www.auditor.illinois.gov, by clicking on the "Legislative Travel Control Board" link on the left side of the page.
+Rates currently paid (but subject to change by the Board) are \$70 per day for lodging and \$7 per quarter day in travel status for meals and incidentals.
+Members must provide documentation of their lodging and other expenses to be reimbursed for out-of-session travel to Springfield.
 The tax status of these reimbursements is discussed in chapter 7 of this book.